Weight Annotation in Information Extraction: Enumeration Problems

 \section{Enumeration Problems}

 In this section we consider computing the output of annotators from the perspective of enumeration problems, where we try to enumerate all tuples with nonzero weight, possibly from large to small.
-Such problems are highly relevant for (variants of) \vset-automata, as witnessed by the recent literature on the topic~\cite{AmarilliBMN19,FlorenzanoRUVV18}.
+Such problems are highly relevant for (variants of) \vset-automata, as witnessed by the recent literature that explicitly focuses on such automata~\cite{AmarilliBMN19,FlorenzanoRUVV18} or on alternative formalisms~\cite{BourhisGJR21,DeepK21}.

 An \emph{enumeration problem} $P$ is a (partial) function that maps each input $i$ to a finite or countably infinite set of \emph{outputs for $i$}, denoted by $P(i)$.
 Terminologically, we say that, given $i$, the task is to \emph{enumerate $P(i)$}.